alexHope26/Nethereum-Basics/README.md

-# First review the Nethereum framwork
+# First review the Nethereum framework